htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   ClassAd attributes passed down to managed jobs.
   :jira:`1845`

+- Added three new nouns to the HTCondor CLI tool: :tool:`htcondor system`, :tool:`htcondor ap`, and :tool:`htcondor cm`.
+Each of theses nouns have a ``status`` verb to help show the health of various HTCondor installations.
+  :jira:`2580`

 - The shell prompt when running :tool:`condor_ssh_to_job` to a job inside an apptainer or singularity container now contains the slot name, instead of "Apptainer" or "Singularity".